-In order to login to the JBuddy Server, the JBM user must already have an account on JBuddy Server or the JBuddy Server must be configured to support directory authentication using the JBuddy LDAP Gateway.
-The end-user will click New Account (JBuddy Server) (Figure 4).
+In order to login to the JBuddy Server, the JBM user must already have an account on JBuddy Server or the user must have Directory login account and JBuddy Server must be configured to support Directory authentication using the JBuddy LDAP Gateway.
+The end-user will need to click New Account (JBuddy Server) (Figure 4).